Portfolio-Adv-Software/.github/README.md

 This sprint I spent time orientating on which technologies fit and are suited for our specific enterprise needs.
 A lot of work went into the project plan and the general exploration of our group project's needs.

 1.2: Sprint 1
-I made a C2 Diagram and created a demo for Angular and the use of grpc with protobuf.
+I made a [C2 Diagram](https://github.com/Portfolio-Adv-Software/Kwetter/blob/main/.Documentation/C2%20Individueel.png) and created a demo for Angular and the use of grpc with protobuf.
 Furthermore I helped my team create userstories for Stockbrood.

 1.3: Sprint 2
-I made a document with my group in which we justify the technological choices we made for our project.
+I made a [document](https://github.com/S-A-RB05/.github/blob/main/profile/Technology%20justification.md) with my group in which we justify the technological choices we made for our project.
 I am also deploying my services in the cloud and preparing them to be scalable.

+1.4: Sprint 3
+I am thinking about how we can arrange the code in our group project to be easier to work on and to be better transferable to new teams.
+This involves ensuring proper decoupling of code.